Why you should care

 And now you can journey down the rabbit hole for yourself as part of an immersive theater event called Alice’s Adventures Underground.
 For about $55, you can suspend reality for 90 minutes while you walk through wildly decorated subterranean vaults below Waterloo Station in London.
 The show tries to capture Lewis Carroll’s dazzling mixture of logic and nonsense, with guests tasked with searching a psychedelic playground for Alice.
 After choosing the “Eat Me” or “Drink Me” entrance, you are shepherded through chambers that change in size, thanks to clever sets that incorporate optical illusions.
 Tweedledum and Tweedledee swing on trapezes above your head, and Red Queens battle glowing Cheshire Cats.
 The idea is that no one ever sees the same show twice.

 “The appeal is that you go down the rabbit hole and be Alice yourself,” Les Enfants Terribles producer James Seager, who sees himself as a Mad Hatter, tells OZY.
 He specializes in creating unique theater events, and wants to bring a linear narrative to immersive theater to help engage people as they move through the story.
-Alice, which opened to the public on April 16 and runs until August 31, was challenging to create, he explains, as everyone comes to it with certain expectations and associations.
+Alice was challenging to create, he explains, as everyone comes to it with certain expectations and associations.

 Why, sometimes I’ve believed as many as six impossible things before breakfast.